 $FontShellNamespace.CopyHere($CascadiaFile, 0x10)

-Restart VS Code.
-Restart VS Code by clicking on the shortcut in the taskbar.
+Restart VS Code by clicking on the shortcut in the taskbar

 How it works...

 In step 1, you discover the latest version of the Cascadia Code font, and in step 2, you download this font.

 In step 3, you install the Font into Windows.
 Since Windows does not provide any cmdlets to perform the font installation, you rely on the older Windows Shell.Application COM object.